jchris/use-fireproof/docs/react-tutorial.md

 cd my-vite-fp-tutorial
 ```

 This app will manage todos.
 There's no schema to set up -- you can use TypeScript to enforce schemas, see [the React TypeScript Starter Kit for examples](https://github.com/fireproof-storage/fireproof-starter-kit-react-ts-vite).
-Instead we just start with a query that returns nothing, and a form that write the documents to the database.
-In plain-JS apps, you can subscribe your `redraw()` function to the database, or inspect the updates stream an surgically update the parts of the page that need to change.
-In React, you don't have to worry about that, the hooks will do it for you.
+Instead we just start with a query that returns nothing, and a form that writes the documents to the database.
+In plain JavaScript apps, you can subscribe your `redraw()` function to the database, or inspect the update stream and surgically update the parts of the page that need to change.
+In React, you don't have to worry about any of that, the hooks will do it for you.

+### The Data Model

 A todo document looks like this: